bytefish/bytefish.de/blog/elasticsearch_java.md

 #### AbstractMap ####

-First of all we are writing a base class for the mapping, called ``AbstractMap``.
+Next we are writing a base class for the mapping, called ``AbstractMap``.
 This base class handles building JSON mapping from an
 ``RootObjectMapper`` (from Elasticsearch) and creating the ``XContentBuilder`` from the defined mapping.
 Implementations of this abstract class need to implement two methods for configuring the actual mapping and define the settings for the index creation.